MUS8/MUS8/README.md

 - 👋 Hi, I’m @MUS8
 - 👀 I’m interested in ...
 Programming
 - 🌱 I’m currently learning ...
-Web Design, ANdroid, Cryptocurrency.
+Web Design, Android, Cryptocurrency.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...